LookAtMe-Genius-Cameraman/T_System/README.md

 - Properties
     -
-    1.25 times bigger than the previous version.
+    Has 1.125 times longer body and arm length than the previous version.

     - Tiny Camera
         -